Unisolve/tari_cli_notes/tari_cli_mining_into.md

 Would you like to use a connected hardware wallet?
 (Supported types: Ledger) (Y/n)
 ```

-I'm choosing no, so I enter "n" here.
+We're choosing no, so we enter "n" here.

 You are then asked to copy your seed words and type the word "confirm" to confirm that, yes,
 you are never going to be shown these seed words again.
 Copy those seed words safely!